OGRECave/ogre/Docs/CodingStandards.md

     <li>Classes, types and structures must be title case (MyNewClass). </li>

     <li>Methods and local variables must be camel case (myNewMethod). </li>
-    <li>Member variables should be prefixed with 'm' (mInstanceVar), static member variables should be prefixed 'ms' (msStaticMemberVar).
+    <li>Member variables should be prefixed with `m` (mInstanceVar), static member variables should be prefixed `ms` (msStaticMemberVar).
 Do not use any other prefixing such as Hungarian notation.</li>
     <li>Preprocessor macros must be all upper case and prefixed with OGRE_</li>

     <li>Enums should be named in title case, enum values should be all upper case</li>
     <li>All classes and methods must be fully documented in English using Doxygen-compatible comments.
-Use the @param and @returns directives to define inputs and outputs clearly, and @note to indicate points of interest.</li>
+Use the `@param` and `@returns` directives to define inputs and outputs clearly, and `@note` to indicate points of interest.</li>
     <li>Use verbose, descriptive names for classes, methods, variables - everything except trival counters.
 Code should be self-describing, don't be obtuse.</li>
 </ol>